Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 // events in the batch, since they are stored inside the batch as well List<EventData> backingList = new List<EventData>();

-// For illustrative purposes allow the batch to hold 3 events before
+// For illustrative purposes, this is the number of events that the batch will contain,
-// returning false.
-int batchCountThreshold = 3;
+// returning false from TryAdd for any additional calls. int batchCountThreshold = 3;

 EventDataBatch dataBatchMock = EventHubsModelFactory.EventDataBatch(
         batchSizeBytes : batchSizeInBytes,
         batchEventStore : backingList,
         batchOptions : new CreateBatchOptions() { },
-        // The model factory allows the user to define a custom TryAdd callback, making
+        // The model factory allows the user to define a custom TryAdd callback, allowing
-        // it easy to test specific scenarios eventData =>
+        // control of what events the batch accepts. eventData =>
         {
             int eventCount = backingList.Count();